 What Does the WHO Define as a Drug?

 Medication is any substance, other than food, used to prevent, diagnose, treat, or alleviate the symptoms of an abnormal disease or condition.
+According to the WHO, a drug is defined as a compound intended to affect the structure or function of the body, often for the diagnosis, treatment, or prevention of disease.
+The function and intended use of a drug are central to its classification and regulatory review.
 Drugs can also affect the functioning of the brain and the rest of the body, causing changes in mood, consciousness, thoughts, feelings, or behavior.

 are substances that, when ingested or administered into the system, affect mental processes such as perception, awareness, cognition or mood and emotions.
 Psychoactive drugs belong to a broader category of psychoactive substances that also include alcohol and nicotine.
 The use of psychotropic drugs without medical supervision is associated with significant health risks and can lead to the development of drug use disorders.